Explore the stunning Peak District National Park on guided walks connecting historic pubs and sampling local brews.

 The Peak District National Park, a vast expanse of rolling hills, dramatic gritstone edges, and charming stone villages, offers more than just breathtaking landscapes.
 It's a region steeped in history, and much of that history is intertwined with its iconic pubs.
 For centuries, these establishments have served as vital social hubs, offering weary travellers a warm hearth, hearty food, and of course, excellent ale.
 Peak District Pub & Ale Trails tours are designed to immerse visitors in this rich tradition, combining gentle exploration of the park’s scenic beauty with a curated tasting experience of its finest local brews.
 These guided excursions are not simply about drinking; they are about discovery.
 Led by knowledgeable local guides, these tours delve into the heritage of the Peak District, pointing out geological wonders, sharing tales of ancient industries, and revealing the stories behind the historic inns themselves.
 Imagine strolling through verdant dales, crossing babbling brooks, and ascending to viewpoints offering panoramic vistas, all punctuated by visits to traditional pubs where you'll sample regional cask ales and learn about their brewing heritage.
 It’s a fantastic way to see the park, meet local people, and gain a deeper appreciation for the culture and character of this beloved National Park.

-Discover our top picks for peak district pub & ale trails in Peak District National Park
+Looking to book?
+View all available peak district pub & ale trails in Peak District National Park with live pricing and instant confirmation.

 Enjoy the iconic landscapes of the Peak District alongside an authentic introduction to its pub culture and brewing heritage.